 - Nutrient insufficiencies or deficiencies

-In the case of nutrient insufficiencies and/or deficiencies, often the root cause(s) tends to be either environmental or internally located by something happening within your own body.
+In the case of nutrient insufficiencies and deficiencies, the root cause(s) often tends to be either environmental or internally located by something happening within your body.

 Possible root causes of nutrient deficiency